Margins

 Calculated costs (letter b red circle) are based on the calculated activities of the deliverable.
 In this example there are two activities calculated:

-Activity Calculated cost rate Hours calculated Total costs
+Activity Calculated cost rate Hours calculated Costs

 Developing